pnp/pnpcore/samples/Demo.Console.Provisioning/README.md

   4  Apply a saved template to a site
   5  Export a site to a .pnp package
   6  Apply a .pnp package to a site
-  0  Exit
+  7  Extract a tenant template (site collections, subsites and teams) 0  Exit
 ```